laravel/docs/mocking.md

 > {note} The `Queue` fake should only be used when queuing jobs using the `Queue` facade directly.
 If you are queueing jobs using the job's `dispatch` method, you should use the [`Bus` fake](#bus-fake).

-As an alternative to mocking, you may use the `Queue` facade's `fake` method to prevent jobs from being queued.
-You may then assert that jobs were pushed to the queue and even inspect the data they received.
-When using fakes, assertions are made after the code under test is executed:
+You may use the `Queue` facade's `fake` method to prevent queued jobs from being pushed to the queue.
+Most likely, it is sufficient to simply assert that Laravel was instructed to push a given job to the queue since the queued jobs themselves may be tested in another test class.

+After calling the `Queue` facade's `fake` method, you may then assert that the application attempted to push jobs to the queue:

     <?php